signaldatascience/R-curriculum/assignments/3-advanced-topics/distributed-computing/distributed-computing.md

 	* *Step 7:* Review the information and click "Launch".
 If you haven't used Amazon Web Services before, it will prompt you to create an authentication key.
 Do so and download the key file.

+[^rand]: The subnet labels are actually randomized for each user, so that the one labeled `us-west-2a` doesn't get a disproportionate number of people.

-Congratulations: you've launched your first AWS server!
+Congratulations: you've launched your first AWS server![^res]

 Amazon EC2 instances are billed on a *per-hour* basis, with different types of servers having [different costs](https://aws.amazon.com/ec2/pricing/).
 You can turn instances on and off from the AWS web interface.
 If you'll be using an AWS instance consistently over a long period of time, it's possible to buy a [reserved instance](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/), where you pay a large upfront cost for a lower overall cost.[^res] However, we won't be doing that at the moment, although you can spend a couple minutes looking around in the "Reserved Instances" tab to get a sense for how it works.